-Table 7-23: Routing Settings
+Table 10-10:Routing Attempts

 Setting Description Maximum number of Routing Attempts Defines the maximum number of routing attempts per call.
 If the maximum number of routing attempts has not yet been reached, the ARM searches for an alternative routing possibility for the specific call.
 Maximum number of routing attempts per Peer Connection Defines the maximum number of routing attempts per Peer Connection.
 If the maximum number of routing attempts has not yet been reached, the ARM tries to re-route the call to a preferable Peer Connection.
 Default: 2 attempts.
+Maximum Number of Routing Attempts per VoIP Peer Allows operators to determine the maximum number of routing attempts per VoIP Peer for a specific call.
+Default: 4.